telerik/xaml-docs/controls/radoutlookbar/overview.md

 ## Key Features

-* __Minimize Area__: The control expose a minimization behavior, which creates create more user-friendly and "MS Outlook look and feel" applications.
+* __Minimize Area__: The control exposes a minimization behavior, which creates more user-friendly applications that have the "MS Outlook look and feel".
 Read more about this in the [Populating With Data]({%slug radoutlookbar-features-minimization%}) article.

 * __Selection__: The control provides selection of its items.
 Read more about this in the [Selection]({%slug radoutlookbar-selection%}) article.